Winnebago Tribe of Nebraska company chosen to grow hemp

-Lincoln, Neb. — A farming business owned by the Winnebago Tribe of Nebraska’s economic development corporation will start growing hemp this summer on the tribe’s reservation.
+LINCOLN, Neb.
+(AP) — A farming business owned by the Winnebago Tribe of Nebraska’s economic development corporation will start growing hemp this summer on the tribe’s reservation.

 Ho-Chunk Farms announced Thursday that it was one of 10 applicants that received a state license to start hemp farming.
 Nebraska cleared the way for a limited number of farmers to grow hemp with a new law passed in May.